spyder-ide/spyder-docs/doc/panes/editor.rst

 GIF needed

 Split the Editor with the :guilabel:`Split vertically` (:kbd:`Ctrl-Shift-{`) and :guilabel:`Split horizontally` (:kbd:`Ctrl-Shift--`) commands in the options menu, and use :guilabel:`Close this panel` (:kbd:`Alt-Shift-W`) to close the selected split panel.

-.. note: :menuselection:`Close this panel` closes a split panel, while :menuselection:`Close` hides the entire Editor *pane* (including all splits, which are restored when the Editor is re-opened).
+.. note:: :menuselection:`Close this panel` closes a split panel, while :menuselection:`Close` hides the entire Editor *pane* (including all splits, which are restored when the Editor is re-opened).